This page contains information relating to an older version of ACAP. See here for the latest version.

 • Executes make in the current directory to compile the application source code into an application binary file.

-• Creates an eap (embedded application package) package including the application binary, HTML files (if any) and configuration files.
+• Creates an EAP (Embedded Application Package) file with suffix .eap including the application binary, HTML files (if any) and configuration files.

 • Creates a copy of LICENSE file.